Location and Access

-Echo Resources Limited (ASX:EAR) have assessed the historic drilling at their Yandal Project immediately south of Overland’s Yandal East Gold Project.
+Echo Resources Limited (ASX:EAR) have assessed the historic drilling at their Yandal Project immediately south of Renegade’s Yandal East Gold Project.
 EAR concluded that only 7% of all historic holes “appear to have meaningfully tested geological structures”.
-Overland is confident that a review of the historical drilling at Yandal East will yield similar results that could reveal large areas of effectively undrilled greenstone.
+Renegade is confident that a review of the historical drilling at Yandal East will yield similar results that could reveal large areas of effectively undrilled greenstone.

 Figure 2: Basement geology and drilling at the Yandal East Gold Project